uscne/ComfortView/README.md

 <img width="1280" height="300" alt="Pure text, perfectly readable-2-modified" src="https://github.com/user-attachments/assets/03e71fa5-a87b-48aa-bac5-5d178aca6d50" />

-[ComfortView](https://chromewebstore.google.com/detail/npojnlhhfjfahofkahkjpljalfmbhcof?utm_source=item-share-cb) is a simple browser extension that turns any webpage into a clean, text-only reading view and applies design choices backed by readability and accessibility research.
+it's a simple browser extension that turns any webpage's article into a text-only reading view and applies design choices backed by readability and accessibility research.
+Built on Mozilla's Readability.js library with custom CSS designed around accessibility and readability studies, it strips webpages down to clean text with:

-**Shortcut key:** `Alt+Shift+Y` or `Command+Shift+Y`

-### Design Principles

 **Low-glare background**
 Uses a soft, sepia-like background to cut glare and reduce eye strain during long reading sessions.